data-slinger-number-1/reddit_fun/README.md

 ### praw_crawler.py

-More some early experimental code, you don't really need it.
+Some early experimental code, you don't really need it.

 ### someExplore.R